 - Can be set up quickly – play dough ready to go was great for us, I had pots on the side and as soon as T needed feeding I used to get it out on the table and J would go and play with it – we had a box of play dough tools that I only needed to lift the lid and he was good to go

 - Items that are unique to this time – this was the most important part – we only brought the box out for nursing the rest of the time it was put out of the way and out of sight as well so it could neither be asked for nor be seen to get the “I wants”

-Of course this didn’t always work – nothing ever works 100% of the time and our fail safe was TV time, I got hold of his favourite programmes and when it all got too difficult we would sit and cuddle on the sofa watching his favourite programmes.
-Some days this would be more often the case especially if he was under the weather, teething, tired but the nursing box really helped.
+Of course, this didn’t always work – nothing ever works 100% of the time and our fail-safe was TV time, I got hold of his favourite programs and when it all got too difficult we would sit and cuddle on the sofa watching his favourite programs.
+Some days this would be more often the case especially if he was under the weather, teething, or tired but the nursing box really helped.

 Save this idea for when the Newborn Arrives

 Cerys is a marine biologist, environmental educator, teacher, mum, and home educator from the UK.
 She loves getting creative, whether it is with simple and easy crafts and ideas, activities to make learning fun, or delicious recipes that you and your kids can cook together you'll find them all shared here on Rainy Day Mum.